 On June 16, I became an employee of Ericsson, the Swedish telecom multinational, following Jason Hoffman (above), the founder who had originally hired me into Joyent in late 2010, and was until last September the CTO and my direct boss there.

 My last few months at Joyent were, frankly, hell.
 Jason left, Isaac left, then Brendan left, and others – some of my favorite colleagues and most fruitful collaborators.
 I simply couldn’t do many of the things I had done for Joyent before.
-My situation was deeply stressful (which manifested, as usual, in my sinuses).
-I had to get out.

 I have plenty of experience and skills, but the story of my working life is that I don’t fit easily into standard job descriptions.
 I have usually been ahead of the curve, inventing new job categories (online marketing, community management, social media, videoblogging, developer marketing) before many others were doing them or knew what to call them.
 I didn’t expect this job search to be easy.
 It wasn’t.